Influencing decision-makers

 Conference Platforms:

-- Attend and speak at strategic conferences being attended by Heads of State and other influential decision-makers.
+- Attend and speak at strategic conferences being attended by influential decision makers and opinion formers.

 Disaggregate by